What Can B2B Marketers Gain from Growth Hacking?

 The phrase, “Make people want the product vs. Make a product people want,” sums it up well.

-It all starts with how we think and that’s why having growth mindset is important.
+It all starts with how we think and that’s why having a growth mindset is important.

 Interview with Neil Patel on Growth Hacking